 Should You Get a Rainbow Cichlid for Your Aquarium?

 Rainbow cichlids are a great addition to any tank and a perfect beginner fish for a novel aquarist.
-These fish will add beautiful rainbow colors to the aquarium and become a great company for other tropical fish in the tank.
+These fish will add beautiful golden colors to the aquarium and become a great company for other tropical fish in the tank.

 Keep in mind that rainbow cichlids require enough space to swim freely and can be demanding for the level of hygiene in the tank.
 Their high adaptability and friendly nature make them highly desirable around tank owners around the world.